hapax/hapax.github.io/assets/boring.md

 numbers seem interesting.
 So there are no boring integers.
 What about boring rational numbers?
-This is somewhat more elaborate, but if $B_\mathbb{Q}$ is the set of boring rationals, we can define the "smallest" boring numbers as
+This is somewhat more elaborate, but if $B_\mathbb{Q}$ is the set of boring rationals, we can define the "smallest" boring numbers as those

 $$
 b = \text{argmin}_{a/b\in B_\mathbb{Q}} (|a| + |b|)
 $$

-where $a/b$ is a fraction in lowest terms.
+where $a/b$ is a fraction in lowest terms with $b > 0$ (so the sign is determined by $a$).

 #### Boring real numbers

+So what does